labmurugan/labmurugan.github.io/README.md

      - `url`: Link to the publication
      - `tags`: Tags for categorizing the paper (e.g., `[Bio]`, `[Learning]`)
      - `description`: Detailed description of the publication

+   - Run `npm run update` to regenerate the static HTML

 ### Adding Images